learn-static/foundations-3-data/intro-data.md

 You can also open **pets.csv** in LibreOffice, an open source alternative to Excel.
 Please _don't_ open your csv file with Excel.
 Although Excel is a powerful program in many ways, it does not support UTF-8 encoding, and will make your csv file unusable.

 ## Step 6.
+Fix Loulou's location
+1. A quick Google search confirms that the latitude and longitude of Paris, France are 48.864716 and -2.349014.
+Enter these into your spreadsheet.

-Explore Google Sheets' powerful editing capabilities
+## Step 7.
+Explore more of Google Sheets' powerful editing capabilities
 You already explored one example of Google Sheets's powerful functions.
+Consider trying out a few more.
+First,